The-Arbiter/Markdown-Writeups/PoW_fork/Mitigating replay attacks for DAI and MKR holders going into the merge.md

 ##### DAI token

 The [DAI token contract](https://github.com/makerdao/dss/blob/master/src/dai.sol) is immutable and was provided a `chainId` in it's constructor.
-The DAI  `permit` derives the digest from the `DOMAIN_SEPARATOR` which is based on the  `chainId` provided in the constructor (1) rather than the current `chainId`.
+The DAI  `permit` derives the digest from the `DOMAIN_SEPARATOR` which is based on the  `chainId` provided in the constructor rather than the current `chainId`.
 This makes interactions with DAI unsafe on any 'proper' fork (one which changes the `chainId`) of Ethereum `mainnet`.
 Again, regardless of whether the `chainId` is updated on the fork, usage of DAI on any fork of mainnet could result in loss of DAI on mainnet via replay attack.

 *The use of `permit` on any hard fork of Ethereum's current state could be used to transfer users' funds via a replay attack on other forks, including `mainnet`.*

 ##### What does this mean for DAI and MKR holders?

-Here are your options for PoW chain interaction, from safest to riskiest:
+Here are some options for PoW chain interaction, from safest to riskiest:
 1) Do not interact with the PoW fork at all (no interactions at all).
 2) Do not interact MKR, DAI or any MakerDAO associated contracts on the PoW fork.
 3) Interact with the fork, taking extreme precautionary measures and **assume that all of your transactions will be replayed on mainnet.** Avoid the use of `permit` and do not assume that DAI will be using the correct price feeds or that it is sufficiently collateralised.

 ## Wrapping up

 If the PoW fork backers decide to use a `chainId` of 1, the PoW fork will be incredibly dangerous for all users, including technical and experienced ones.
 [Bitcoin Cash](https://www.circle.com/blog/preventing-replay-attacks-after-the-bch-hard-fork) and [Ethereum Classic](https://www.coindesk.com/markets/2016/07/29/rise-of-replay-attacks-intensifies-ethereum-divide/) experienced replay attacks (even with ETC using a `chainId` of 61) which claimed the funds of new and old investors alike.

-The decision to interact with the PoW fork is yours to make - hopefully you are more educated on some of the risks present if you do so.
+Interactions with a PoW ETH fork are risky and the use of DAI's `permit` function should be avoided on all forks of Ethereum's current state.